Does Object Binding Naturally Emerge in Large Pretrained Vision Transformers?: Limitations

 \section{Limitations}

 We assume the trained probe cleanly splits each patch embedding into “feature” and “binding” components, a simplification that would benefit from further empirical exploration.
-Additionally, while randomizing the \textit{IsSameObject} subspace clearly increases DINO’s pretraining loss, this indirect evidence falls short of demonstrating a causal link to downstream task performance or isolating its precise contribution.
+We do not establish a causal relationship between object binding and downstream task performance, and further analysis is needed to understand how different pretraining objectives induce object binding.
 Finally, our downstream evaluations focus only on segmentation, leaving open whether these emergent binding signals also benefit other vision tasks such as visual reasoning.
-More broadly, this paper studies object-identity binding, i.e., whether two tokens belong to the same object; compositional binding, such as reusing object structure across contexts, is not explored here and is left for future work.
+More broadly, this paper studies object binding at the patch level; more general forms of binding are not explored and are left for future work.